Brunovsky/kickstart/code/Analysis.md

 ## Link Cut Tree

-We implement link cut trees in `struct/link_cut_tree.hpp`.
-The implementation tested is the classical add-update and sum-query where nodes maintain an integer value.
+We have link cut trees in `struct/link_cut_tree_path.hpp` and `struct/link_cut_tree_subtree.hpp`.

-We support both oriented subtree queries and ancestor path queries.
-General path queries can also be implemented "by hand" using the least common ancestor of the two nodes.
-Idem for updates.
+The first type aggregates on paths, and implements the operations *set-node-update*, *lazy-add-path-update* and *path-sum-query*.

+The second type aggregates on subtrees, and implements the operations *set-node-update* and *subtree-sum-query*.

+Both should be straightforward to modify and augment, and also support other operations such as `lca(u,v)`, `path_length(u,v)` and `subtree_size(u,v)`.

+Both LCTs are **unrooted**, meaning interface operations will reroot represented subtrees for their own convenience.
+For meaningful `lca` queries the subtree should be rooted beforehand.

 We follow the left-hand rule in the implementation: going right in an internal splay tree is going down in the represented tree (by default).